rzeldent/esp32-smartdisplay/README.md

 ## LVGL drivers and peripheral interface for Chinese Sunton Smart display boards, alias CYD (Cheap Yellow Display)

 These boards have an LCD display and most of them have a touch interface; N = No touch, R = Resistive touch, C = Capacitive touch.
-Currently this library supports: ESP32_1732S019N, 2424S012N/C, 2432S024R/C/N, 2432S028R, 2432S032N/R/C, 3248S035R/C, 4827S043R/C, 8048S050N/C and 8048S070N/C.
+Currently this library supports: ESP32_1732S019N/C, 2424S012N/C, 2432S024R/C/N, 2432S028R, 2432S032N/R/C, 3248S035R/C, 4827S043R/C, 8048S050N/C and 8048S070N/C.

 This library supports these boards without any effort.

 ## Why this library

-With the boards, there is a link supplied and there are a lot of examples present and this looks fine.
+With the boards, there is a link supplied and there are a lot of examples present and this looks fine....
+If you know your way around....
 These examples for [LVGL](https://lvgl.io/) depend on external libraries ([TFT_eSPI](https://github.com/Bodmer/TFT_eSPI) or [LovyanGFX](https://github.com/lovyan03/LovyanGFX)).
 However, when working with these libraries, I found out that these libraries had their flaws using these boards:

-- A lot of configuring to do before it all works
+- Lots of configuring to do before it all works
-- A lot of not unnecessary code is included (for other boards)
+- Using a third party livbrary there is unnecessary code included (for other boards)
 - No support for on the fly rotating
 - No auto of the box support for touch